 Who can benefit from Codecademy the most?

-Codecademy teaches kids writing codes.
+Codecademy teaches kids writing actual line codes.
 If your child has never worked with programming and has no idea how computer language works, it is a good idea to use Hopscotch to learn the fundamental concepts.
 Another free app also does a good job in teaching basic computer language concept is LEGO Fix the Factory.
-Once they have the basic knowledge of how programming works, they can start with Codecademy to work with real codes.
+Once they have the basic knowledge of how programming works, they can start with Codecademy to work with line codes.